metabase/metabase/docs/administration-guide/03-metadata-editing.md

 A field is a representation of either a column (when using a SQL based database, like PostgreSQL) or a field in a document (when using a document- or JSON-based database like MongoDB).
 Metabase automatically attempts to classify your fields and assign them a type.
 If Metabase misclassified any fields, you can correct that here.

-There are several pieces of metadata you can edit per field: name, description, visibility, type, and details:
+There are several pieces of metadata you can edit per field: name, description, visibility, and type.

 #### Name